devbisme/WireIt/README.md

 ### The WireIt Tool

-This tool is connects pads to nets.
+This tool connects pads to nets.
 It is used as follows:

-1. Select one or more pads on the PCB using the shift-click mouse operation.
+1. Select one or more pads, routed tracks, or zones on the PCB using the shift-click mouse operation.
 2. Click on the ![](WireIt_icons/wire_it.png) button.

 After clicking on the WireIt button, one of the following will happen: